Divorce Lawyers for Men in California

 ...(c) The court shall not consider the sex, gender identity, gender expression, or sexual orientation of a parent, legal guardian, or relative in determining the best interest of the child under subdivision (a)."

-In other words, none of the above matter and when searching for a divorce lawyer, men should know the law specifically forbids family law judges from considering a parent's gender.
+In other words, none of the above matters, and when searching for a divorce lawyer, men should know the law specifically forbids family law judges from considering a parent's gender.

-The more subtle bias sell when a dad is searching for a divorce lawyer comes in the form of stating that fathers have to work a lot harder and spend much more money to enforce their rights.
+The more subtle salesperson tactic related to bias when a dad is searching for a divorce lawyer comes in the form of stating that fathers have to work a lot harder and spend much more money to enforce their "father's rights."

-We talk about this more later in this article but what the unscrupulous lawyer tells his prospective client is that he has to work much harder and become unreasonable and inflexible to get a fair result when enforcing his paternal rights, thereby implying that effective and intelligent representation won't be enough.
+We talk about this more later in this article, but the unscrupulous lawyer tells his prospective client that he has to work much harder and become unreasonable and inflexible to get a fair result when enforcing his paternal rights, thereby implying that effective and intelligent representation won't be enough.

-Both of these sells are garbage intended to sell the father who is looking for a divorce lawyer, not actually provide legal advice.
+Both of these sales tactics are garbage intended to sell the father, who is looking for a divorce lawyer, not actually provide legal advice.

-Divorce lawyers for men and the "over aggressive" sell
+Divorce lawyers for men and the "over-aggressive" selling lines

-The over aggressive sell also comes in different forms and I have seen the nightmare stories where fathers come to our law firm after the fact and try to clean up what they and their lawyers screwed up.
+The over-aggressive tactic also comes in different forms, and I have seen the nightmare stories where fathers come to our law firm after the fact and try to clean up what they and their lawyers screwed up.

-Words like "taking her down", and "going for the jugular" and every variation you can think of comes with these "sells".
+Words like "taking her down" and "going for the jugular" and every variation you can think of come with these tactics.

-The lawyer tries to tell the father than he has to be difficult to get results, that the father must litigate everything and become uncompromising to teach the mother a lesson and, with that, be willing to spend a lot of money in lawyer's fees.
+The lawyer tries to tell the father that he has to be difficult to get results, that the father must litigate everything and become uncompromising to teach the mother a lesson and, with that, be willing to spend a lot of money on lawyer's fees.

 "...the court may base an award of attorney's fees and costs on the extent to which the conduct of each party or attorney furthers or frustrates the policy of the law to promote settlement of litigation and, where possible, to reduce the cost of litigation by encouraging cooperation between the parties and attorneys."

-Divorce lawyers for men and the unethical sell
+Divorce lawyers for men and the unethical tactic

 The first two are bad.
 The third is the worst.

-Some divorce lawyers for men actually try to sell their client on breaking the law by hiding assets, money, making false allegations or exaggerating facts.
+Some divorce lawyers for men actually try to persuade their clients to break the law by hiding assets, money, making false allegations, or exaggerating facts.

-Not only are these lawyers asking you to break the law and expose yourself to far worse than monetary sanctions but a serious breach of fiduciary duty claim or the loss of all of your custody rights but they are also telling you that they are willing to break the law too.
+These lawyers are asking you to break the law and expose yourself to far worse than monetary sanctions but a serious breach of fiduciary duty claim or the loss of all of your custody rights.
+They are also telling you they are willing to break the law.

 How desperate does a divorce lawyer have to be to give such advice?

-Fathers who hire these types of lawyers have nobody to blame but themselves and there is no excuse for retaining such representation.
+Fathers who hire these lawyers have nobody to blame but themselves, and there is no excuse for retaining such representation.

-If you get such advice, know that the lawyer will likely deny he or she ever told you such a thing and you won't have as an excuse that "my lawyer told me to do it" when the judge hits you hard with a breach of fiduciary duty claim and fees or takes your custody rights away.
+If you get such advice, know that the lawyer will likely deny he or she ever told you such a thing.
+You won't have as an excuse that "my lawyer told me to do it" when the judge hits you hard with a breach of fiduciary duty claim and fees or takes your custody rights away.

 Divorce lawyers for men and experienced, intelligent representation